Juno First: Gameplay

 Juno First presents a set number of enemies per level, but they do not make a gallery formation like Galaga or Space Invaders.
 Instead, the player's ship can move forward and backward (in addition to left and right) to hunt enemies in an orientation that is vertical, but has some horizon-oriented tilt.
 This style of gameplay would be re-used in a later Konami shooter, Axelay.

 The player destroys waves of enemies to finish levels.
 Starting formations vary from stage to stage.
 In addition, the player can pick up a humanoid, upon which the screen will have a red tint.
 While this happens, every enemy the player shoots will earn the player 200 more points than the previous enemy destroyed.
 The original score for shooting an enemy while in humanoid mode depends on the stage.

 Ports

-Juno First was first ported in the western market to the Commodore 64 in 1983.
-In 1984, Atari 8-bit family and IBM PC/IBM PCjr conversions were also released.
+Juno First was first ported in the western market to the Commodore 64, Atari 8-bit computers, and IBM PC in 1984.
 All of these ports were handled by Datasoft.
-The Commodore and Atari ports were programmed by Greg Hiscott, whereas the IBM version was programmed by Scott Titus.
+The Commodore and Atari ports were programmed by Greg Hiscott, while the IBM version was programmed by Scott Titus.

 In Japan, Sony released a conversion of Juno First in 1983 for MSX computers.
 This version soon made its way to other MSX markets as well.

+Juno First was included via Microsoft's Game Room service for the Xbox 360 and Windows on June 30, 2010.
+It was also included as part of the Arcade Archives series for the PlayStation 4 and Nintendo Switch on March 13, 2025.